3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/student_labs/css-airbnb/readme.md

 Lots of websites, including Facebook and Airbnb, use a grid layout to display common elements, such as information cards, photos, and other information.
 The best way to learn how to create these different layouts is to try them ourselves.
 So let's try recreating a portion of [Airbnb's website](https://www.airbnb.com/).

 ##Getting Started
-* Fork and clone this repository to your computer
 * A HTML file (`index.html`) and CSS file (`css/style.css`) have been created for you.
 Content is also provided in a folder called `img`

 ##Requirements